gabezurita/fin_friend/README.md

 ### Functionality:

-This app uses a background worker to update user credit card accrued interest and balances on a daily basis.
-See PROCFILE and clock.rb
+This app uses a background process gem ([clockwork](https://github.com/Rykian/clockwork)) and a PROCILE ([foreman](https://github.com/ddollar/foreman)) to update user credit card accrued interest and balances on a daily basis, and to update a user's credit card's balance at end of month.
+See PROCFILE, clock.rb, and related models and methods.

 $ gem install foreman
 $ foreman start